walkercraig/walkercraig/_posts/2020/2020-09-21-in-a-public-garden-late-summer.md

 Oleander spills barrels of apricots

-Brimfull are the wandering olfact wells
+Brimful are the wandering olfact wells

 Ivy vines redecorate their weather worn homes